Ethan-Heimer/Json-For-C/README.md

 `JParse` will return a JSON object to be interpreted.
 This JSON object represents the root of the file.

 If the object returned is NULL, then an error occured while parsing.
+The Error is printed by the library.

 To free the resulting JSON Object when its no longer needed, call `JDelete(Json**)`